nickzoic/nick.zoic.org/art/boot-naked-linux/index.md

 worked for me:

 * plug in the USB key
-* use lsblk to make sure it's the right one (in my case, it's /dev/sda, but be careful as these commands will trash whatever drive you're pointing them at.)
+* use lsblk to make absolutely sure it's the right one (in my case, it's /dev/sda, but be careful as these commands will trash whatever drive you're pointing them at.)
 * use `dd if=/dev/zero of=/dev/sda bs=1M count=1` to clear the boot sector
   and partition table completely.
 * use `sudo cfdisk` to set up some partitions:
   * Format the device as "dos"
   * Create a partition type "EFI" (0xef) with 512M size and mark it as bootable.
   * Create another partition for later, leave the type "Linux filesystem" for now

-  * It should end up looking something like:
+It should end up looking something like:

                               Disk: /dev/sda
             Size: 3.76 GiB, 4037017600 bytes, 7884800 sectors
                     Label: dos, identifier: 0xdeadd0d0

     Device     Boot     Start      End  Sectors  Size  Id Type /dev/sda1  *         2048  1050623  1048576  512M  ef EFI (FAT-12/16/32)
     /dev/sda2         1050624  7884799  6834176  3.3G  83 Linux

+Plenty of places seem to say the partition table has to be of type MBR and the EFI partition of a special type within that, but this is what worked for me on this crappy laptop.

+Now we can make the file systems on our partitions:

+    sudo mkfs.fat -F 32 /dev/sda1
+    sudo mkfs.ext3 /dev/sda2

-In theory UEFI can load multiple files from multiple locations, and run a little script called `startup.nsh`, and stuff like that, but the laptop I was trying to get it working on refused to pay any attention to any of that, and the only way to get it to boot was to create a file called `/EFI/BOOT/BOOTX64.EFI`.
-Since you can't pass parameters through to the kernel, we need to make a "unified kernel" which contains a loader stub, the kernel itself, and the initrd file which contains our program.
+In theory UEFI can load multiple files from multiple locations, and run a little script called `startup.nsh`, and stuff like that, but this laptop refused to pay any attention to any of that, and the only way to get it to boot happily was to create a file called `/EFI/BOOT/BOOTX64.EFI`.

+So I needed to make a "unified kernel" which contains a loader stub, the kernel itself, and the initrd file which contains our program.
 We can do this with the `ukify` tool:

     sudo apt install systemd-ukify systemd-boot-efi
-    ukify build --linux=vmlinuz --initrd=initrd --cmdline="debug"
+    ukify build --linux=vmlinuz --initrd=initrd

 Then we just need a filesystem on our new usb key partition, and to copy the new unified kernel file into the right place:

-    sudo mkfs.fat -F 32 /dev/sda1
     sudo mount /dev/sda1 /mnt
     sudo mkdir -p /mnt/EFI/BOOT
     sudo cp vmlinuz.unsigned.efi /mnt/EFI/BOOT/BOOTX64.EFI